Stunning Native Perennial Plant Combinations – St. Louis Edition

 Mid (18″): Behind borders and along foundations plant Solomon seal, Rose turtlehead, Large flower Bell wort and River oaks grass.

 Tall (20″): In the back of a garden bed or to screen plant American spikenard, Gray’s sedge and Indian pink together.

 For shade gardens, you can plant a combination of Celandine poppy, Virginia blue bells, and Trillium.
-These native plants will give you early spring color as an alternative or paired with imported bulbs like tulips.
+These gorgeous, all-native plants will give you early spring color as an alternative or paired with imported bulbs like tulips.